tnkteja/CSC510Project.NET/Readme.md

 Setup the visual studio using  recommend  extensions. [link]()

-Used the ASP.NET setup withWeb Application Project on .NET Framework, over cross platform way of .NET core  web application.
+Used the ASP.NET setup withWeb Application Project on .NET Framework, ( over cross platform way of .NET core  web application. since I started with this ..)

 Setup git repository over the the wizard and hooked up both **Teamviewer** and **github**